giacomopj/py-package-template/README.rst

  * is a collection of modules organized in a folder that contains __init__.py
- * can be made of multiple sub-packages
+ * can be made of multiple sub-packages (see /src/a and /src/b sub-folders)
  * can be made executable as a script by providing __main__.py which imports the package as a module